tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 ### The Sembaran City

-After the fall of the [[Drankorian Empire]], there was a major economic disruption in [[the Green Sea]], and Tollen suffered.
+After the fall of the [[Drankorian Empire]], there was a major economic disruption in [[The Green Sea]], and Tollen suffered.
 The population of the city shrunk, the University drifted apart, and many Drankorian structures fell into disrepair.
 However, in the 5300s and 5400s, as [[Sembara]] grows, Tollen experiences a major economic boom, rapidly growing.

 [[Godshome]]: West of Nordgate, along Temple Street where many different houses of worship to different gods are found.
 Grew around (some kind of religious complex pre-existing outside the walls in the Drankorian days, perhaps).